dsarov/MGAP/README.md

 MGAP performs assemblies on paired-end Illumina FASTQ reads, either in phred +33 or phred +64 quality score format.
 MGAP cannot be used for single-end data, or for platforms other than Illumina.

-To achieve high-quality assemblies, MGAP incorporates several programs into its workflow:
+To achieve high-quality assemblies, MGAP incorporates several excellent and freely available programs into its workflow:
 - Trimmomatic
 - Velvet
 - VelvetOptimiser